1247343406/context-menu-icons-for-Zen/README.md

 5. 🔄 **Restart the Browser**
    Reopen Zen to apply the UI changes.

+---
---- In addition to manual installation, you can also install it directly through Sine. ---
+In addition to manual installation, you can also install it directly through Sine.
+---

     **1.First**
        Instal [Sine](https://github.com/CosmoCreeper/Sine)
+       If the hyperlink is broken, please copy and open link. `https://github.com/CosmoCreeper/Sine`

    **2.Second**
    search`Context menu icons`then click on "Install"